Treatment for ulcerating tumours

 If your primary cancer responds to hormones, your doctor may decide to give you hormone treatment to shrink the ulcerating tumour and slow down its growth.
 You may have hormone treatment if you have oestrogen receptor positive breast cancer.
 With this type of treatment, signs of improvement may take 4 to 6 weeks to appear.

-If you are not suitable to have any of the treatments above, your doctor may decide that you should have electrochemotherapy.
-It is a new treatment for ulcerating cancers.
-It is not widely available in the UK at the moment.
+If the treatments above are not suitable for you, your doctor may refer you for electrochemotherapy.
+It is a new treatment for ulcerating cancers and is not widely available in the UK at the moment.

 It is a combination of